 Pigeons are usually attracted to urban areas due to a ready food source being available.
 Each species has exceptional navigational skills and depend on their vision and memory for their survival.

 Pigeon Breeding & Nesting

 Pigeons mate for life and breeding can occur during all seasons, although peak breeding happens in the spring and summer.
-A typical pigeon clutch will consist of 2-3 eggs with both sexes taking an equal role in caring for the young.
-The fledgling period is 30 days, pigeons will typically lay more eggs before the first clutch leaves the nest.
+A typical clutch will consist of 2-3 eggs with both sexes taking an equal role in caring for the young.
+The fledgling period is 30 days, typically laying more eggs before the first clutch leaves the nest.
 Urban pigeons will nest in or on buildings, such as roofs, guttering or abandoned buildings; this can cause many problems within urban areas.